mims-harvard/UniTS/README.md

 Authors: [Shanghua Gao](https://shgao.site/) [Teddy Koker](https://teddykoker.com) [Owen Queen](https://owencqueen.github.io/) [Thomas Hartvigsen](https://www.tomhartvigsen.com/) [Theodoros Tsiligkaridis](https://sites.google.com/view/theo-t) [Marinka Zitnik](https://zitniklab.hms.harvard.edu/)

+**The code is currently undergoing an internal administrative review and is scheduled for release within this week.**

 ## Overview
 Foundation models, especially LLMs, are profoundly transforming deep learning.
 Instead of training many task-specific models, we can adapt a single pretrained model to many tasks via few-shot prompting or fine-tuning.
 However, current foundation models apply to sequence data but not to time series, which present unique challenges due to the inherent diverse and multi-domain time series datasets, diverging task specifications across forecasting, classification and other types of tasks, and the apparent need for task-specialized models.